Electing to go to court

 - you don't believe you broke the law, and you want to challenge the fine.
 If you challenge the fine, you may enter a plea of not guilty and your case will be given a hearing date, where a magistrate will decide whether you are guilty or not guilty of the offence.

-- you did break the law but you had a reason for breaking the law and you think the penalty is too harsh.
+- you did break the law but you had a reason for breaking the law and you think the fine is too harsh.
 If you want to explain what happened to a magistrate, you may enter a plea of guilty and you will be sentenced by a magistrate who will decide on the penalty.

 - you should get legal advice.
 Sometimes what you think is a defence is only an explanation, which means you are still guilty of the offence